Madhuvamsi-iitg/End-to-end-DL-project-using-simple-RNN/README.md

-# IMDB movie review sentiment analysis using DL AND NLP
+# IMDB movie review sentiment analysis using DL AND NLP ,
+integrated with Streamlit web app and deployed in Streamlit cloud